truenas/documentation/content/CORE/Introduction/COREHardwareGuide.md

 * NVMe percentage used (`nvmecontrol logpage -p 2 nvme0 | grep “Percentage used”`)

 Take time before deploying the system to create a pool and subject it to as close to the real-world workload as possible.
-This may reveal individual drive issues but also can help determine if an alternative pool layout is better suited to that workload.
+This can reveal individual drive issues but also can help determine if an alternative pool layout is better suited to that workload.
 Be cautious of used drives as vendors may not be honest or informed about the age and health of any given drive.
 Check the number of hours on all “new” drives using [smartctl(8)](https://www.ixsystems.com/community/resources/hard-drive-troubleshooting-guide-all-versions-of-freenas.17/) as they may in fact be “recertified” or simply untruthfully advertised.
 A drive vendor may also zero the hours of a drive during recertification, masking its true age.